Business & Tech Essentials

 Step 1 Search Dimensions

-- In the search bar, type Dimensions and open it
+- Type Dimensions and open it

 Step 2 Open Account Type Default Dimension